dawrut/jacoco_investigation/README.md

-This repository is for an issue reproduction example.
+This repository is for investigation for code coverage using Jacoco.